 Lessons encourage students to explore what is outside their door and to journey through the flora, ecology, landscape management, and cultural plant relationships unique to New Mexico and the Southwest.

 If you are interested in purchasing a printed copy of the curriculum you are welcome to do so here.

 The curriculum is also available for free in PDF form here.

-Soon “curriculum” boxes will be available for students and educators within New Mexico.
-You will be able to check out these boxes at no cost to supplement lessons with your students.
-Stay tuned for more information!
+Teacher Curriculum Kits: Curriculum boxes will be available for students and educators within New Mexico.
+You will be able to check out these boxes for a small mailing fee or if you are close enough, for free to supplement lessons with your students.

 Forest Bound: A Window into Native Plants

 This is a summer program designed for high school students to participate in experiential learning within the Santa Fe National Forest.

 Stay tuned for other workshop and native plant opportunities.
 For more information on Forest Bound, or if you or someone you know is interested and they are within the age of 14 – 18 or other educational opportunities, please complete the form below.